-Today on the Edge of Innovation, we discuss how often companies should update technology and how to get the best deals when shopping for products.
+On Episode 27 of The Edge of Innovation, we’re talking about technology in time for the holidays!
+We discuss how often companies should update technology and how to get the best deals when shopping for products.

 Jacob: Welcome to The Edge of Innovation.
 We’re just going to do a quick, short episode today.
 And what I wanted to get Paul’s thoughts on was how frequently should companies update their technology.
 Paul, what are your thoughts?

 Paul: Well, this is a great, great topic.
 Relatively once every two or three hundred years should be—

 Jacob: Two or three hundred years?

 Paul: Yeah.
 I mean, so it depends, you know.

 Jacob: So basically, going from Gutenberg to Google.